 Lake Minnetonka Regional Park

 Lake Minnetonka Regional Park is nestled on the shores of scenic Lake Minnetonka.
 A perfect spot for a family outing, the park offers a large, nautical-themed play area and a chlorinated, sandy-bottom swimming pond.
-You'll also find picnic spots, a 3-hole disc golf practice area, a fishing pier, biking and hiking trails, and a boat launch and access point.
+You'll also find picnic spots, a three-hole disc golf practice area, a fishing pier, biking and hiking trails and a boat launch and access point.